dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 dynamics drives their change in economic circumstance, their overall perception of the crisis and thus their political reaction to it.

+How do the trends in employment differ for developed and developing economies?
+What does it mean for a rising China and its economic competition with the West?
+What does it mean for America and the EU?

-The geoeconomic dynamics contribute towards dynamics which invert globalization's impact on regional manufactoring, while decimating labor markets.
-That is, American manufacturing is more likely to move home, but that doesn't restore lost jobs or the disrupted wealth distribution that accompanied globalization. (explain "inversion of globalization"...)
+The geoeconomic dynamics contribute towards dynamics which invert globalization's impact on manufactoring, without restoring American labor markets.
+That is, American manufacturing is more likely to move home, but that doesn't restore lost jobs or the disrupted wealth distribution that accompanied globalization.

 How does the gradual impact to income distribution progress over various regions of the US?
 Can the progression of unemployment be